-▲ DANGER DANGER indicates an imminently hazardous situation which, if not avoided, could result in death or injury.
-A WARNING WARNING indicates a potentially hazardous situation which, if not avoided, could result in death or injury.
-A CAUTION CAUTION indicates a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
+DANGER indicates an imminently hazardous situation which, if not avoided, will result in death or injury.
+WARNING indicates a potentially hazardous situation which, if not avoided, could result in death or injury.
+CAUTION indicates a potentially hazardous situation which, if not avoided, could result in minor or moderate injury.
 CAUTION CAUTION used without the safety alert symbol indicates a potentially hazardous situation which, if not avoided, could result in property damage.

-All safety messages will generally tell you about the type of hazard, what can happen if you do not follow the safety message, and how to avoid the risk of injury.
+All safety messages will generally tell you about the type of hazard, what can happen if you do not follow the safety message and how to avoid the risk of injury.